Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Introduction

-In this study, we employ the same way of adversarial attacks to counter them (\textit{fighting fire with fire}).
-Adversarial patches, fundamentally, are additional elements introduced by attackers into the model's input to perturb nearby objects, resulting in their misidentification or undetection.
-In like manner, some specially designed elements can also be introduced into the input to sense or perturb adversarial patches.
+In this study, we employ the same way of adversarial attacks to counter them.
+Adversarial patches are essentially additional elements introduced by attackers into the model input to perturb target objects, resulting in their misidentification or disappearance (Figure~\ref{fig-idea}(a)).
+In a similar manner, we can also proactively introduce specially designed elements, termed \textbf{defensive patches}, into the input to defend against adversarial patch attacks (\textit{fight fire with fire}).

-Based on the above idea, this paper proposes a novel and general methodology to defend adversarial patch attacks.
-Rather than passively analyzing the original input, we adopt an active defense strategy by proactively injecting new elements, termed \textit{defensive patches}, into the input.
-In this way, potential attacks can be detected by examining the changes in the model output after incorporating defensive patches.
-Our patches are generated to probe or weaken potential adversarial patches in the input.
-Based on the effect, we present two types of defensive patches: \textit{canary} and \textit{woodpecker}.
+In this paper, we propose two types of defensive patches, \textit{canary} and \textit{woodpecker}.
+They are used to probe or counteract potential adversarial patches, respectively.
+In this way, potential attacks can be detected by examining or differentially analyzing the model output after incorporating defensive patches.
+Furthermore, the defensive patches can naturally combine with randomized injection strategies to resist defense-aware attacks.

-\textbf{Canary}, as its name suggests, is essentially a fragile object.
-It is generated to be easily influenced by potential adversarial patches, such that it cannot be correctly recognized in an adversarial sample.
-As illustrated in Figure \ref{fig-idea}(a), we can ascertain the presence of adversarial patches in the current input by checking whether the model can detect the imported canary objects correctly.
-If any injected canary object is not detected by the model, it indicates that the input is deemed an adversarial sample.
+\textbf{Canary}, as its name suggests, is a fragile object.
+It is crafted to be easily perturbed by potential adversarial patches, such that it cannot be correctly recognized in an adversarial sample.
+Intuitively, the canary is preferably to be placed proximal to the attacked object, where it is susceptible to potential adversarial patches.
+However, determining such a position beforehand is infeasible.
+Fortunately, we have found that, as a localized attack, adversarial patches cannot entirely erase all information about the target object in the model output.
+In particular, while the bounding boxes of the attacked object are suppressed by the adversarial patches, making them disregarded by the model, they still maintain observable objectness or class scores.
+We can identify the suppressed bounding boxes from the output, which are suspected to be related to the attacked object.
+This allows us to place the canary near the boxes (around or within them), \revbegin{B}{10}\hjj{making it more likely}\revend{B}{10} to be influenced by the adversarial patches.
+As illustrated in Figure \ref{fig-idea}(b), we can ascertain the presence of adversarial patches in the current input by checking whether the model can detect the imported canary objects correctly.
+In this example, canaries are placed to the left of the identified bounding boxes.
+If any injected canary object is not correctly detected, it indicates that the input is deemed an adversarial sample.